Are you wondering Why is WordPress so hard to use? Maybe we should just give up and stick with Blogger or something like Wix.

 WordPress Plugins Explained for Beginners

-Understanding how WordPress plugins worked opened us to new possibilities we never even considered, we were feeling like superheroes at this point.
+Understanding how themes and plugins worked opened us to new possibilities we never even considered, we were feeling like superheroes at this point.

 A Plugin at its core is a piece of code that extends the default functionality of the WordPress CMS when you think of WordPress Plugins what should come to mind is the word Extensible.